Nutrition Knowledge

 Function

-Dietary fiber consists of plant material that the body cannot digest.
-Fiber is important for the health of the digestive system and for lowering cholesterol.
-There are two types of dietary fiber: water soluble and water insoluble.
-Soluble fibers absorb water during digestion to form a gel like material.
+Dietary fiber consists of material that the body cannot digest.
+There are two types of dietary fiber: water-soluble and water-insoluble.
+Soluble fibers absorb water during digestion to form a gel-like material.
+Soluble fiber can help decrease cholesterol, lower heart disease risk, and slow sugar absorption thereby regulating blood glucose levels.
 Insoluble fiber promotes the movement of material through the digestive system and increases stool bulk.
+Importantly, fiber helps promote satiety which can be helpful in weight management.

 Source

-Insoluble fibers : Whole Wheat Flour, Wheat Barn, Nuts, Beans, Cauliflower, Green Beans, Potatoes.
+Insoluble fibers : Whole Wheat, Carrots, Cucumbers, Almonds, Walnuts, Cauliflower, Green Beans, Potatoes